pokyah/minimal-mistakes/_posts/2018-02-28-assessing-the-agreement-between-two-quantitative-methods-of-measurements-understanding-the-Bland-Altman-analysis.md

   - standard
 ---

-While attempting to assess the agreement between two quantitative methods of measurements, one need a validation tool to statistically evaluate the agreement between the two sets of measurements.
-This can be useful to determine if a method can be used interoperably with another without the need of a correction model.
+Attempting to statistically assess the agreement between two quantitative methods of measurements requires validation tool.

 A widely adopted tool is the correlation study computed with one method as predictor and the other as response variable (e.g. see [this](http://onlinelibrary.wiley.com/doi/10.1002/wea.2158/pdf) publication that compares temperature measurements obtained by two different kind of weather stations at the exact same location).

 However, as described by [Giavarina (2015)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4470095/), correlation study should not be used to asses the comparatibility or agreement between two instruments (because it studies the relation between one variable and the other and not the __differences__).

-In 1986, [Bland and Altman](https://www-users.york.ac.uk/~mb55/meas/ba.pdf) have proposed an analysis that quantifies the agreement between two quantitative sets of measurements of the same parameter by statistically studying the behaviors of the differences between paired measurements .
+In 1986, [Bland and Altman](https://www-users.york.ac.uk/~mb55/meas/ba.pdf) have proposed an analysis that quantifies the agreement between two quantitative sets of measurements of the same parameter by statistically studying the behaviors of the differences between paired measurements.
+This analysis is useful to determine if a method can be used interoperably with another without the need of a correction model

 ## Some words about measurements difference